Never do these things if you want to be frugal.

 1. Pay Full Price

-A frugal person will always look at a price and think, “how can I get this for cheaper?”
-They will look for ways to get a better deal by:
+A frugal person never pays full price (if they can help it).
+Instead, they will look at a price and think, “how can I get this for cheaper?”
+Frugal people will always look for ways to get a better deal by:

 - Waiting for it to go on sale